UFC 38

 UFC 38: Brawl at the Hall was a mixed martial arts event held by the Ultimate Fighting Championship.
 It took place at the Royal Albert Hall in London, United Kingdom, on July 13, 2002.
 The event was seen live on pay-per-view in the United States, and was later released on home video.

 History

 This was the first UFC event to be held in United Kingdom and the first event to be held outside the United States since UFC 29, which took place in Japan.
-The card was headlined by a UFC Welterweight Championship bout between champion Matt Hughes and former titleholder Carlos Newton.
+The card was headlined by a UFC Welterweight Championship bout between champion Matt Hughes and former Welterweight titleholder Carlos Newton.

 Results

+Encyclopedia awards

+The following fighters were honored in the October 2011 book titled UFC Encyclopedia.